bormaxi8080/starred/README.md

 - [AnonCatalyst/Ominis-OSINT](https://github.com/AnonCatalyst/Ominis-OSINT) - This Python application is an OSINT (Open Source Intelligence) tool called "Ominis OSINT - Web Hunter."
 It performs online information gathering by querying Google for search results related to a user
 - [ANG13T/skytrack](https://github.com/ANG13T/skytrack) - skytrack is a planespotting and aircraft OSINT tool made using Python 🛩🔍
 - [mnotgod96/AppAgent](https://github.com/mnotgod96/AppAgent) - AppAgent: Multimodal Agents as Smartphone Users, an LLM-based multimodal agent framework designed to operate smartphone apps.
-- [josh0xA/Pantheon](https://github.com/josh0xA/Pantheon) - Insecure Camera Parsing and Intelligence
+- [josh0xA/Pantheon](https://github.com/josh0xA/Pantheon) - IoT Camera Reconnaissance and Live Viewer
 - [0x0be/yesitsme](https://github.com/0x0be/yesitsme) - Simple OSINT script to find Instagram profiles by name and e-mail/phone
 - [luijait/DarkGPT](https://github.com/luijait/DarkGPT) - DarkGPT is an OSINT assistant based on GPT-4-200K (recommended use) designed to perform queries on leaked databases, thus providing an artificial intelligence assistant that can be useful in your trad
 - [afolivieri/streaming_overseer](https://github.com/afolivieri/streaming_overseer) - This tool live-monitors specified Telegram channels for messages that contain certain keywords and forwards them to a private channel.